Justice, Equity, Decolonization, Diversity, Inclusion

 6. Can I make changes to my questionnaire after it has been completed and submitted?

-No. Self-identification information cannot be changed.
+No. At this time, we do not offer an option for the Self-identification information to be changed.
 However, you may write the program analyst if you realize you have submitted incorrect information, and they can change your application if it has not already been reviewed.

 7. Will my responses be tied to funding decisions in any way?